LogicMP: A Neuro-symbolic Approach for Encoding First-order Logic Constraints: Related Work

-\textbf{Neuro-symbolic reasoning.} Typically, neuro-symbolic methods for logical constraints, e.g., semantic loss (SL) ~\citep{DBLP:conf/icml/XuZFLB18} and semantic probabilistic layer (SPL)~\citep{DBLP:conf/nips/AhmedTCBV22}, are rooted in probabilistic logic programming (PLP) that utilizes ACs.
+\textbf{Neuro-symbolic reasoning.} A branch of neuro-symbolic methods aims to represent the logic into neural networks~\citep{DBLP:conf/ijcai/DasarathaPPTD23}.
+Besides, some neuro-symbolic methods~\citep{DBLP:conf/aaai/HoernleKBG22,DBLP:journals/jair/GiunchigliaL21,DBLP:conf/acl/LiS19,DBLP:conf/aaai/HoernleKBG22,DBLP:journals/jair/GiunchigliaL21,DBLP:conf/acl/LiS19,DBLP:conf/icml/FischerBDGZV19,DBLP:conf/icml/Yang0P22} integrate logical constraints by handling propositional groundings individually.
+Other methods, e.g., semantic loss (SL) ~\citep{DBLP:conf/icml/XuZFLB18} and semantic probabilistic layer (SPL)~\citep{DBLP:conf/nips/AhmedTCBV22}, are rooted in probabilistic logic programming (PLP) that utilizes ACs.
 However, ACs are often limited to propositional logic and may be insufficient to handle FOLCs unless specific formulas are employed~\citep{DBLP:conf/aaai/BroeckD12}.
 Research applying ACs for FOLCs is currently ongoing in both the MLN and PLP fields, including probabilistic database~\citep{DBLP:journals/pvldb/JhaS12} and asymmetric lifted inference~\citep{DBLP:conf/aaai/BroeckN15}, but it remains a challenging problem.
 LogicMP exploits the calculation symmetries in MLN for efficient computation by parallel tensor operations.
 Consequently, LogicMP contributes to developing neuro-symbolic methods for FOLCs using MLNs.
 Notably, popular neuro-symbolic methods such as DeepProbLog~\citep{DBLP:conf/nips/ManhaeveDKDR18} and Scallop~\citep{DBLP:conf/nips/HuangLCSNSS21} also use ACs and are typically used under closed world assumption rather than OWA.